HTML to PDF: A Quick Tutorial for C# .NET

 $vbLabelText $csharpLabel

 Converting local HTML files to PDF preserves all relative assets including CSS, images, and JavaScript, as if opened using the file:// protocol.
+This HTML to PDF method is best for converting templates or pre-designed HTML pages to PDF documents.

 using IronPdf;

-// Initialize ChromePdfRenderer for file conversion
+// Initialize ChromePdfRenderer for HTML file conversion

 var renderer = new ChromePdfRenderer();

-// Convert HTML file to PDF document
+// Convert HTML file to PDF documents

-// Preserves all relative paths and linked resources
+// Preserves all relative paths and linked resources in HTML

 var pdf = renderer.RenderHtmlFileAsPdf("Assets/TestInvoice1.html");

-// Save the generated PDF invoice
+// Save the HTML file as PDF

 pdf.SaveAs("Invoice.pdf");

-// All CSS, JavaScript, and images load correctly
+// All CSS, JavaScript, and images load correctly in the generated PDF

 using IronPdf;

-// Initialize ChromePdfRenderer for file conversion
+// Initialize ChromePdfRenderer for HTML file conversion

 var renderer = new ChromePdfRenderer();

-// Convert HTML file to PDF document
+// Convert HTML file to PDF documents

-// Preserves all relative paths and linked resources
+// Preserves all relative paths and linked resources in HTML

 var pdf = renderer.RenderHtmlFileAsPdf("Assets/TestInvoice1.html");

-// Save the generated PDF invoice
+// Save the HTML file as PDF

 pdf.SaveAs("Invoice.pdf");

-// All CSS, JavaScript, and images load correctly
+// All CSS, JavaScript, and images load correctly in the generated PDF

 $vbLabelText $csharpLabel